 I decided to class up these tins using woodgrain-patterned contact paper, marble contact paper and gold spray paint.
 Easy enough to do in an afternoon, and the results are instantaneous!

 This project is simple and sweet.
-Grab some contact paper in the pattern of your choosing, a straight-edge ruler and a utility knife (or scissors).
+Grab some contact paper from the dollar store in the pattern of your choosing, a straight-edge ruler and a utility knife (or scissors).
 The contact paper even comes with a grid on the back and instructions:

 “Measure surface to be covered.
 Cut to dimensions required allowing overlap of a few centimetres.
 If surface to cover is large, remove the protective paper from a few centimetres and stick down.
 Apply carefully, removing gradually the remainder of the protective paper.